Greg-Boggs/gregboggs.com/content/page/2013-07-04-living-room-conversations.md

 id: 620
 title: Living Room Conversations
 author: Greg Boggs
+theme: right-sidebar
 guid: http://www.gregboggs.com/?p=620
 url: /living-room-conversations/
 date: 2013-07-04
 categories:
-  - Programming
-  - WordPress
+  - freelance2
 ---
-[Living Room Conversations][1] is an amazing project that brings together people from all sides to discuss major political issues.
-The project was created by [Amanda Kathryn Roman][2] and Joan Blades, the co-founder of [MoveOn.org][3].
+[Living Room Conversations][1] is an amazing project that brings together people from all sides to discuss major political issues.<!--more--> The project was created by [Amanda Kathryn Roman][2] and Joan Blades, the co-founder of [MoveOn.org][3].
 While the site is fairly small, I had a blast working with the team, and I got to implement my [user generated content][4] recipe on a live project.

 ## Kudos from Craig